Let me just get this out there:

 How can I be so confident?
 Well, I've been making these sugar cookies for every special occasion since 1984.
 Kids love them, adults love them; they are simply loved by all.
 I can't take credit for the actual recipe.
 It was shared with me by my sister-in-law Rita, and it was shared with her by a friend.
 Who knows how far back it goes from there.
 Rita and her sister Jeanne make dozens and dozens of these cookies every year during the holiday season.
 I've been making them in a variety of shapes throughout the years for holidays, school parties, birthday parties, weddings, baby showers, graduations, super bowl parties, and any other special occasion you can think of.
 Like my toffee, these sugar cookies are expected when I have or attend a party.
 That's what makes them a signature recipe.

 Below is a collection of some of my cookies through the years.
 (Forgive the poor photo quality--most of these were taken long before I had a decent camera.)
-That's me in the upper right photo in 1987 with my boys Bracken (now 30) and Tyler (aka T-Man, techie guy for The Yummy Life, now 27).
-We've rolled a lot of cookie dough through the years.
+That's me in the upper right photo in 1987 with my sons Bracken and Tyler who are in their thirties now; we've rolled a lot of cookie dough through the years.
+The tradition has continued to the next generation; now I'm making these cookies with my grandchildren.

-Cut-out cookies are festive.
-There's a shape for every occasion.
+Cut-out cookies are festive and fun for every occasion.
 A plate of football-shaped cookies for a super bowl party frosted in the team colors, bunny & egg shapes for Easter, hearts for Valentines Day-- you name it.
 One recipe in different shapes suits every celebration.
 A plate of cut-out cookies can define a party theme or holiday.
 They simply belong at every celebration.
 So, for me, mastering this recipe has been a big part of my family's cooking, eating, and celebrating.

 This is a soft sugar cookie.
 It's all about the soft texture that falls apart in your mouth.
 If you bake them too long, they get crispy.
 Don't do that--they are so much better soft.